simplex-chat/simplexmq/protocol/xrcp.md

 ## Abstract

-SimpleX Remote Control Protocol is a client-server protocol to turn application UI into a thin client for a controller running on another device.
-This allows using chat profiles remotely without the need for a complicated protocol for master-master replication of E2EE state.
+The SimpleX Remote Control Protocol is a client-server protocol designed to transform application UIs into thin clients, enabling remote control from another device.
+This approach allows users to remotely access and utilize chat profiles without the complexities of master-master replication for end-to-end encryption states.

-It uses OOB invitations to mitigate MITM attacks and multiple cryptographic layers to secure application data.
+Like SMP and XFTP, XRCP leverages out-of-band invitations to mitigate MITM attacks and employs multiple cryptographic layers to safeguard application data.

 ## XRCP model

 XRCP assumes two application roles: host (that contain the profile data) and controller that gains limited access to host data.
 Applications are also split into two components: UI and core.

-When a XRCP session is established a host UI is locked out and controller UI uses its core to proxy commands to the host core, getting back responses and events.
-Host UI is then locked out to prevent concurrent access, avoiding the need for synchronization.
+When an XRCP session is established a host UI is locked out and a controller UI uses its core to proxy commands to the host core, getting back responses and events.

 ```